-58 Defense Security Cooperation Agency Transmittal No. 15-57, November 16, 2015.
+61 Defense Security Cooperation Agency Transmittal No. 15-57, November 16, 2015.

-59 The request marked the first time that Congress has invoked an authority it added to the Arms Export Control Act in December 2014 through an amendment included in the Naval Vessel Transfer Act of 2013 (P.L.
+62 The request marked the first time that Congress has invoked an authority it added to the Arms Export Control Act in December 2014 through an amendment included in the Naval Vessel Transfer Act of 2013 (P.L.
 113-276).
 Section 201 of the Naval Vessel Transfer Act of 2013 (P.L.
 113-276) added Section 36(i) to the AECA.
 Potentially applicable to any foreign military sale requiring notification pursuant to Section 36(b) of the AECA, the 36(i) mechanism requires both the chair and ranking member of either of the two committees of jurisdiction (SFRC/HFAC) to jointly request that the President provide such a "pre-shipment notification" 30 days prior to a shipment.
+The pre-shipment notification would inform Congress that a shipment was about to occur, but would not require or preclude Congress from taking further action to modify or block the shipment.

-60 Hon.
+63 Hon.
 Conyers Amendment No. 40, Roll Call Vote 327, Consideration of H.R.
 5293, June 16, 2016.